This page contains affiliate links. Please read our disclosure for more info.

 - Read these Japan books before you visit for a greater understanding of this weird and wonderful culture.

-- Have some sushi… Oh go on…You’re in Japan, sushi is the essence of Japan, plus sushi-train/ sushi stand up bars are so much fun watching the chefs take your order, and all shout in unison, “samon!” or “tamago!” etc. (Erin: we aren’t going to start eating fish but we did find lots of delicious vegetarian Japanese food).
+- Have some sushi… Oh go on…You’re in Japan, sushi is the essence of Japan, plus sushi-train/ sushi stand up bars are so much fun watching the chefs take your order, and all shout in unison, “samon!” or “tamago!” etc. (Erin: we aren’t going to start eating fish but we did find lots of delicious vegetarian Japanese food including the rare vegetarian sushi).

 - Appreciate the plastic food models as works of art!

 - Pack slip-on shoes.
 You’ll be taking your shoes on and off a lot in temples and restaurants.
-I wore my super comfortable Tieks ballet flats most of the time.
-Allbirds (for men and women) are also great for cooler weather as they keep your feet cosy but can be worn without socks and easily slipped off without untying the laces.
-See my detailed Allbirds review for details.
+I wear comfy ballet flats most of the time—my current favourites are eco-friendly Allbirds Tree Breezers.
+The Allbirds Wool Runner sneakers (for men and women) are ideal for cooler weather as they keep your feet cosy but can be worn without socks and easily slipped off without untying the laces.
+See my detailed Allbirds review.

 - Shop at the 100 Yen shops.
 Like pound shops BUT BETTER!